-EMC’s commitment to a customer-first approach begins at the top and permeates every level and aspect of our company.
+EMC's commitment to a customer-first approach begins at the top and permeates every level and aspect of our company.
 EMC’s Total Customer Experience (TCE) model is a demonstration of our commitment to exceed customer expectations for quality, service, innovation, and sustainability.
 Through TCE, customers, partners, and EMC field personnel provide feedback on their experiences, and EMC measures the quality of every customer interaction.
-We use Big Data analytics to gain deeper insight into provided feedback, identify trends, and drive continuous improvement and process excellence throughout the enterprise.
+We use Big Data analytics of the feedback provided to gain deeper insights, identify trends, and drive continuous improvement and process excellence throughout the enterprise.

 Measuring Customer Feedback

 - Buy: EMC conducts customer interviews with decision makers to understand the touch points they experience.
 In the process, we collect detailed feedback on areas of success and areas of opportunity.
-In addition to these one-on-one interviews, EMC is investigating how best to gather more detailed feedback about the buyer experience from a wider customer base.
-The TCE team is partnering with EMC Sales and Pre-Sales to develop this initiative.
+In addition to these one-on-one interviews, EMC continues to explore how to gather even more detailed feedback about the buyer experience from a wider customer base.
+The TCE team partners with EMC Sales and Pre-Sales to develop this initiative.

 - Deploy and Support: Transactional surveys play a key role in measuring customer satisfaction after a deployment or service event.
-In 2013, EMC supplemented these transactional surveys with input from EMC personnel to provide an employee view of the voice of the customer.
-This enables our customer-facing employees to share best practices and offer suggestions to improve the customer experience.
+These transactional surveys are supplemented with input from EMC personnel to provide an employee view of the voice of the customer, enabling our customer-facing employees to share best practices and offer suggestions to improve the customer experience.